dianecandler/ReactPortfolio/README.md

 This is my first experience with ServiceWorker which once registered and installed will allow running this program without internet connectivity.
 What's not to appreciate.

 Matt Gaunt wrote, "A service worker is a script that your browser runs in the background, separate from a web page, opening the door to features that don't need a web page or user interaction." and "The reason this is such an exciting API is that it allows you to support offline experiences, giving developers complete control over the experience."

+# Thank you
+Your time is valuable.
+Thank you for taking time to review this program.
+Feedback is valued.
+Feel free to use the Contact tab and send me an email with your thoughts.